Welcome to ‘Introduction to Factsheets’.

 This is a quick dip into the subject of factsheets and may be of as much interest to clinicians as to patients.
 The website ConsultingFootPain features fact sheets and patient information bringing useful facts about the five main foot problems which I refer to as ‘the big five’.
 What makes a good factsheet and how can it be of help, especially when discussing consent?

-(Left to right: bunion, hammer toe, stiff toe, neuroma, and ingrowing toenail.
-Many other conditions overlap but do not carry the significance.
+Bunion, hammer toe, Rigid toe joint, neuroma, and ingrowing toenail.
+Many other conditions overlap but carry less significance.
 The data is based on diagnostic (Dx) referrals from GPs to podiatric surgeons.
-[Click here for larger image])

 An insight into patient fact sheets